-You will have more time to spare for holidays and travelling when running your own business as a freelancer.
-Many employees only have their annual paid vacation and the holiday breaks for travelling, but 1099 employees can travel any time they want if they plan their schedules well.
+You will have more time to spare for holidays and traveling when running your own business as a freelancer.
+Many employees only have their annual paid vacation and the holiday breaks for traveling, but 1099 employees can travel any time they want if they plan their schedules well.

 Although you will not get paid vacations as an independent contractor, you should not have difficulties paying for your holiday and travel expenses.
 You can make more money than W2 employees with a good business strategy.

 As an independent contractor, you are responsible for paying your self-employment and income tax.
 You will have to keep track of all your business income and expenses to make accurate quarterly estimated tax payments.

 All this means is that you have more control over your taxes, unlike wage employees who rely on employer tax withholding.

 Independent contractors can take advantage of several legal tax reduction measures to reduce their tax obligation.
 For example, by contributing more to a retirement savings plan, an independent contractor can reduce what they pay for income and self-employment tax (Medicare and social security tax).

 Additionally, an independent contractor is entitled to various tax deductions that can lower the tax bill further.
 These deductible expenses include office supplies, business insurance payments, business travel and home office expenses.